GabrielLarocca/travel-advisor/README.md

 # Travel Advisor

-site to find place recommendations using Google's auto-complete and maps API's and RapidApi Weather Weather and Travel Advisor API's.
+Website to find place recommendations using Google's auto-complete and maps API's and RapidApi Weather Weather and Travel Advisor API's.

 ## :wrench: Setup